aiafrasinei/bapl_final_project/README.md

     S/ - division        - ( n1 n2 — quot )
     S% - mod             - ( n1 n2 — rem )

+    RPNEVAL "rpn_ops"    - reverse polish notation evaluation Expects a rpn expression (applies all the arithmetic ops using the current stack)
+    example: RPNEVAL "1 2 + 3 +" will leave the result 6 at the top

 In this section, describe the new features or changes that you have added to the programming language.
 This should include:

     Detailed explanation of each feature/change

-    - Unit tests using bash bats tool (57 input files, this saved me a lot of times when i created regressions)
+    - Unit tests using bash bats tool (this saved me a lot of times when i created regressions)
     - Exp supports bool and strings
     - @ can print strings
     - Remove semicolons from syntax
     - Bash like comparison operators (lt, gt, le, ge, eq, ne)
     - Forward function declarations and error check for multiple declarations
+    - The stack operations described above
     - Optional type system

     Type checks on assignment,if and function call return.